bjatkin/puffin/README.md

 1) public fields from `exec.Cmd` including
-   `Path`, `Args`, `Env`, `Dir`, `Stdin`, `Stdout`, `ExtraFiles`, `SysProcAttr`, `Process`, and `Err` must be accessed using getter and setter methods with `puffin.Exec`.
+   `Path`, `Args`, `Env`, `Dir`, `Stdin`, `Stdout`, `ExtraFiles`, `SysProcAttr`, `Process`, and `Err` must be accessed using getter and setter methods with `puffin.Cmd`.
    This is because interfaces in Go can not export public fields like structs can.
 2) setting `SysProcAttr`, `Process`, `ProcessState`, and `Err` is not possible on a `puffin.Cmd` the way it is for an `exec.Cmd` as setters for these fields are not included in the interface.